AI-Sherpa/web-content-extractor/README.md

 - Launches a persistent Chromium instance on first request (headless, `--no-sandbox` flags for container use) and reuses it for subsequent calls.
 - Warms the browser on startup by loading `about:blank` so the first extraction returns quickly.
-- Route: `POST /extract-with-playwright` with payload `{ url, waitTime }`.
-Wait time defaults to 3000 ms and feeds both the navigation timeout and post-load delay.
+- Routes:
+  - `POST /extract-with-playwright` – canonical container endpoint.
+  - `POST /api/playwright/extract` – same-origin embedded endpoint (proxied by nginx in the Docker stack).
+- Payload: `{ url, waitTime, mode, options }`.
+Wait windows are automatically clamped for responsiveness (200–1200 ms embedded, 350–2000 ms container).
+Options enable cached responses, media blocking, and fast selectors.
-- Returns `{ success: true, html }` or `{ success: false, error }`.
-Errors are logged server-side and mirrored in the UI.
+- Returns `{ success: true, html, cached }` or `{ success: false, error }`.
+Successful renders are cached in memory for two minutes to avoid redundant work.
 - Graceful shutdown on `SIGTERM`/`SIGINT` plus defensive cleanup on uncaught errors to avoid orphaned Chromium processes.

 ## Fallback Extraction Strategy